-Interchangeability (between different Transit variants) of springs, shock absorbers and jounce bumpers is not permitted as the changes in vehicle dynamic performance can affect the ESP system.
+Interchangeability (including between different Transit variants) of springs, shock absorbers and jounce bumpers is not permitted as the changes in vehicle dynamic performance can affect the ESP system.

-- When carrying out welding work the springs must be covered to protect them against weld spatter. - 1 Do not touch springs with welding electrodes or welding tongs. - Make sure that components loosened or removed and reinstalled are properly reassembled and the torque set in accordance with manufacturer's requirements.
+- When carrying out welding work the springs must be covered to protect them against weld spatter. - Do not touch springs with welding electrodes or welding tongs. - Make sure that components loosened or removed and reinstalled are properly reassembled and the torque set in accordance with manufacturer's requirements.

-NOTE: Do not modify the wheelbase.
+NOTE: Do not modify the wheelbase or track width or add any type of frame extension.